coldtobi/tobis_cl260_modifications/Axisholder/README.md

 (See the FreeCAD assembly part for an illustration)

 The remaining 2 inserts are for the one of the two holes on the "backside" of the main part.
-It can then hold a screw suitable to activate the endstop.
+It can then hold a screw suitable to activate the endstopa

+## Version 2 ##

+Version 2 has been remodeled to be a bit smaller than Version 1, to avoid that the belt pulls upward at the edges of the bed.
+Also, a set screw allows fixation of the IGUS bushings to allow a more loose fit of them.

+Version two is fully parametric using a FreeCAD Spreadsheet for all dimensions.